-1 In line with the EBRD requirements we have defined project vulnerable groups and persons as "people who, by virtue of gender identity, sexual orientation, religion, ethnicity, indigenous status, age, disability, economic disadvantage or social status may be more adversely affected by project impacts than others and who may be limited in their ability to claim or take advantage of project benefits".
+&lt;sup>1 In line with the EBRD requirements we have defined project vulnerable groups and persons as "people who, by virtue of gender identity, sexual orientation, religion, ethnicity, indigenous status, age, disability, economic disadvantage or social status may be more adversely affected by project impacts than others and who may be limited in their ability to claim or take advantage of project benefits".

-2 Vulnerable persons are defined as "people living below the poverty line, the landless, the elderly, women and children-headed households, refugees, internally displaced people, ethnic minorities, natural resource dependent communities or other displaced persons who may not be protected through national legislation and/or international law"
+&lt;sup>2 Vulnerable persons are defined as "people living below the poverty line, the landless, the elderly, women and children-headed households, refugees, internally displaced people, ethnic minorities, natural resource dependent communities or other displaced persons who may not be protected through national legislation and/or international law"

-taken into account.
+There are also two categories of stakeholders that are considered to be internal to BSOG which shall be considered.
 The first category is represented by BSOG employees and contractors and worker organisations, while the second one is represented by BSOG shareholders/investors.